alibabacloud-automation/terraform-alicloud-autoscaling/README.md

 ## Conditional creation

-This moudle can create both Autoscaling group(ASG) and Autoscaling configuration(ASC), it is possible to use external scalinggroup only if you specify `scaling_group_id` parameter.
+This moudle can create both Auto Scaling group(ASG) and Auto Scaling configuration(ASC), it is possible to use external scaling group only if you specify `scaling_group_id` parameter.

 ## Inputs